multitudes/portfolio/README.md

 You can read more about the event here: https://www.worldslargestcoffeetasting.com

-This app is a timer app for professional coffee tasters and amateurs.
+This app is a timer app for professional coffee tasters and amateurs and it is written completely in SwiftUI 2.0 Universal and therefore requires iOS14.

 <br>
 <p align="center">